 As with our first album, the music is simply what comes out of the trio, with no thought as to genre or style.
 All three members contribute keyboards on various tracks.

 Recorded just prior to lockdown.
 Rave reviews, as you can see below!

-The album is available on Discus Music. and as downloads via bandcamp.
-You can preview about one & a half minutes of each track below.
+The album is available as CD/DL on Discus Music and Bandcamp.
 You can preview about one & a half minutes of each track below.

 From Audion / Ultima Thule

 No, not a bunch of Teutonic radicals, Das Rad got their name (partly, I think) from Steve Dinsdale’s first electronic band named DAS, who were the precursor to Radio Massacre International, and adding the first letter of each member’s surname (which is also the first 3 letters of Radio), you end up with Das Rad: Nick Robinson (guitars, effects) probably best-known for being in the 80s Sheffield new-wave band They Must Be Russians, Martin Archer (winds, keyboards, electronics) head honcho of Discus Music, and the aforementioned Steve Dinsdale (drums, synth).
 Not that Das Rad bear any resemblance to DAS or Radio Massacre International.
 They are a bit more “rad” and unclassifiable than that!
 Martin and Steve had previously worked together in Orchestra Of The Upper Atmosphere, and thus some of their interaction from that project can be heard in Das Rad too.
 But, that said, none of the music is really what one would expect from either.